T-Bone (rapper)

-Rene Francisco Sotomayor, better known by the stage name T-Bone, is a Christian rapper.
+Rene Francisco Sotomayor (born August 11, 1973), better known by his stage name T-Bone, is a Christian rapper.
 His father was Nicaraguan and his mother is Salvadoran.
 His name came from being called 'Bones' as a youngster because he was very skinny.
 The 'T' was "added to give the name a little slang edge."

-Music career
+Career

-He started rapping at the age of seven at parties and in rap battles.
+T-Bone started rapping at the age of seven at parties and in rap battles.
 After opening for a rock group, he signed his first record deal.

-His released three albums on the independent Metro One record label: Redeemed Hoodlum in 1993, Tha Life of a Hoodlum in 1995 and Tha Hoodlum's Testimony in 1996.
+He released three albums on the independent Metro One record label: Redeemed Hoodlum (1993), Tha Life of a Hoodlum(1995) and Tha Hoodlum's Testimony(1996).
 All three albums were characterized as gangsta rap albums, which was rare in Christian music at the time.
 In 1997, he released History of a Hoodlum, a compilation of hits from his first three albums, on the Metro One record label.

 After a brief hiatus, T-Bone released his fourth album, and first on the Flicker Records music label, The Last Street Preacha, in 2001.
 It received critical acclaim, was nominated for the Rock Gospel Album Grammy Award, and saw T-Bone break into the contemporary Christian music market.
 It was the first rap album to debut at No. 7 on the Christian Contemporary Music charts.

-2002 saw an increased exposure of T-Bone to both Christian and mainstream markets with the release of his fifth album, Gospelalphamegafunkyboogiediscomusic.
+In 2002, there was an increased exposure of T-Bone to both Christian and mainstream markets with the release of his fifth album, Gospelalphamegafunkyboogiediscomusic.
 The album was characterized by the guest appearance of hip-hop legend KRS-One on the title track – returning the favor of the controversial guest spot T-Bone had made on KRS-One's Spiritual Minded album earlier in the year.

-2005 saw the release of his most successful album to date, Bone-A-Fide.
-The album cover controversially featured T-Bone in an image evoking Che Guevara, leading to concerns that he was promoting communist ideologies – charges he denied.
+In 2005, T-Bone released one of his most successful album, Bone-A-Fide.
+The cover controversially featured him in an image evoking Che Guevara, leading to concerns that he was promoting communist ideologies – charges he denied.
 Adding to the controversy were collaborations with two major secular rappers, Mack 10 and Chino XL.

-Bone-A-Fide was his first album not to be produced by long-time collaborator Chase Dante and saw T-Bone move away from the previous West Coast sound of his earlier albums to a smoother, more East Coast sound.
-Also, in 2005, he was featured as Jairus in the rock opera !Hero, along with Michael Tait of Tait and dc Talk, Rebecca St. James, and Mark Stuart of Audio Adrenaline.
+Bone-A-Fide was his first album not to be produced by long-time collaborator Chase Dante, and saw T-Bone move away from the previous West Coast sound of his earlier albums to a smoother East Coast sound.
+In 2005, he was also featured as Jairus in the rock opera !Hero, along with Michael Tait of Tait and dc Talk, Rebecca St. James and Mark Stuart of Audio Adrenaline.

 Bone-Appétit: Servin' Up tha Hits, a compilation set of hits from his last three albums, was released on September 25, 2007.

-Pa mi Dios y Pa mi Gente (For My God and For My People) was released on April 7, 2017 and Broken English was released on March 15, 2018.
+Pa mi Dios y Pa mi Gente (For My God and For My People) was released on April 7, 2017, and Broken English was released on March 15, 2018.